01 Feb 3 Associate Hiring Questions to Prepare for Busy Retail Seasons

-But finding the right fit for these roles is about more than just finding someone who has the right hours available.
-There’s too much at stake in this crucial time of the year to fill in with a poor fit.
+You can entice people with benefits and bonuses and come up with innovative ways to make it easier for people to apply for open positions.
+But finding the right candidates for these important roles is about more than just finding someone who is willing to work for you and has the right hours available.
+There’s too much at stake at these crucial times of the year to fill in with a poor fit.

-Here are a few of the questions you should consider when evaluating potential candidates:
+Here are a few of the questions you should consider when evaluating candidates:

 - Are they coachable?
-When we’ve talked to retail leadersabout what they’re looking for, this comes up again and again.
+When we’ve talked to retail store managers about what they’re looking for, this comes up again and again.
 Bringing someone on board who’s a bad fit is usually a waste of time and effort for all involved.
 But when you have a candidate who’s a good fit for the culture and is coachable — meaning, they can take feedback well and internalize it — it’s good for everyone.
-Particularly in the fast-paced holiday season when you need people to ramp up quickly, coachability is key.
+Particularly in the fast-paced peak demand seasons when you need people to ramp up quickly, coachability is key.

-- What do they consider “fast paced”?
-The holiday environment can stretch even the most experienced retail associates to the limits.
+- What do they consider “fast-paced”?
+When the store floor is packed and customers are more demanding than ever, it can stretch even the most experienced retail associates to the limits.
 Take the time upfront to get an understanding of what the candidate’s perception of fast-paced really is.
 Ask questions about their specific experience working in rush times and serving multiple customers.

 - Do they love to work with all people?
 Many applicants for retail jobs talk about how they “love to work with people,” but a lot of the people retailers get through their doors, especially during the frenzied holiday season, are grumpy, tired, and frustrated.
 How would they work with those people?

 In retail, fit really matters.
-Define the profile of what you’re looking for —the interpersonal skills, industry knowledge and innate talent — before you start bringing people in.
-It’s the best way to set your stores up for success in the holiday season and beyond.
+And that means you need to know exactly what makes an associate successful in your store, especially when the heat is on.
+Define the profile of what you’re looking for — consider specific interpersonal skills, industry knowledge, and innate talent — before you start bringing people in.
+It’s the best way to set your stores up for a thriving busy season and beyond.

 PS.
 To find the best fit, you need to have good selection, recruiting, and interviewing skills and strategies in place.
-Contact us to learn about training options available to help you make sure you’re hiring the people you really need.
+Contact us to learn about training options and assessment tools to help you make sure you’re hiring the people you really need.